yojoots/libbitcoin-system-wiki/Script-Machine.md

 }
 ```
 We can use the program debugger to run any valid sample script.
 In the example below, we will run a simple script with if/else, data-push, hashing and check-equal operations.
-You can find the full ready-to-compile example code in its entirety [here](https://github.com/libbitcoin/libbitcoin/wiki/Examples:-Script-Machine).

 **Example Bitcoin script:**